-Lately, I’ve been reading a lot on the healthy aspects of walnuts, so obviously I used this chance to add walnuts to the banana bread (and chocolate chunks!).
+Lately, I’ve been reading a lot on the healthy aspects of walnuts, so obviously I used this chance to add walnuts to the banana bread.
 They add such a lovely crunch and nutty flavor!

-Of course, you can substitute the walnuts with different nuts, dried fruits, more chocolate, really anything you want in your banana bread.
+Of course, you can substitute the walnuts with different nuts, dried fruits, chocolate chips, really anything you want in your banana bread.
 Go crazy!

 Also, aren’t warm banana bread slices literally the best thing ever?!
 Mhhh!